 - Using a password manager can help by only prompting on verified login pages.
 Phishing sites won’t prompt your password manager.
 Click LastPass in the links menu to find information about UW-IT’s LastPass service.

 - Always keep your data backed up in case you are hit by a ransomware attack.

-- Review the phishing infographic on the CISO website, share it with others, and post it in common areas.
+- Review the phishing infographic on the OIS website, share it with others, and post it in common areas.

 - Report suspected email scams that target the UW to firstname.lastname@example.org.
 Report phishing messages to email@example.com.
 Find more information by clicking the Report link in the menu bar.

 Thank you for watching, thanks for protecting UW data, and remember–don’t fall for phishing.